-The RFDS is one of Australia’s most cherished institutions, founded in outback Queensland in 1927 to transport sick and injured people from remote parts of the vast island continent Down Under to hospitals in the cities.
+The RFDS is one of Australia’s most cherished institutions, founded in outback Queensland in 1927.
+Its goal was to transport sick and injured people from remote parts of the vast island continent Down Under to hospitals in the cities.

-Today, the service operates a fleet of 77 medical retrieval and patient transfer aircraft and provides other vital services including telehealth consultations and doctor, dentist and nursing clinics in remote and rural areas.
+Today, the service operates a fleet of 77 medical retrieval and patient transfer aircraft.
+The RFDS provides other vital services including telehealth consultations.
+Also the well-known doctor, dentist and nursing clinics in remote and rural areas.

 While the Memory Lane team endeavors to make every requested journey happen, some destinations – such as down onto the sand of a person’s favorite beach – can prove difficult with the use of a stretcher or normal wheelchair.